How to locate a missing beneficiary

 An estate executor or administrator deals with the winding up of someone’s affairs after their death.
-Their job is to distribute the net estate to the beneficiaries who are entitled to inherit.
+Their job involves distributing the net estate to the beneficiaries entitled to inherit.
 We look at the process of locating a missing beneficiary.

 When a beneficiary cannot be located, the executor or administrator must discharge their liabilities by doing all in their power to find them.
-If they cannot be located, they must take adequate precautions to protect their position.
+If they cannot be located, adequate precautions are taken to protect their position as executor.

 Why a beneficiary might be missing

-If a Will has not been updated for a while, then it may be hard to find a current address for someone who is named as a beneficiary.
+If a Will has not been updated for a while, then it may be hard to find a current address for a named beneficiary.
 The Will could also simply refer to ‘my children’, without specifying who they are or how many there are.

-If someone has not left a Will then their estate will pass under the Rules of Intestacy.
+If someone dies without a Will their estate passes under the Rules of Intestacy.
 The estate passes to family members in strict order of priority.
-This makes things difficult for the estate administrator who will be responsible for identifying exactly who is entitled to inherit.
+This in turn causes difficulty for the estate administrator who is responsible for identifying exactly who is entitled to inherit.

 Executor or administrator liability

 The executor or administrator, has extensive responsibilities in dealing with the deceased’s affairs.
 They are bound to act in the best interests of the beneficiaries at all times.
-There is personal liability for any losses to the estate that may arise due to an error they have made.
+They assume personal liability for any losses to the estate that may arise due to an error on their behalf.

 What to do when a beneficiary cannot be found